Knowledge Hub

 Preference vs ordinary shares: what’s the difference?

-Ordinary shares are the most common type of share class and are usually issued to people like the original founders, employees and investors claiming SEIS or EIS relief.
-Companies often introduce preference shares which are issued to certain external investors like venture capital funds.
+Ordinary shares are the most common type of share class and are usually issued to the original founders, employees and investors claiming SEIS or EIS relief.
+Companies often introduce preference shares as they grow and need new investment so preference shares are typically issued to new, external investors like venture capital funds who will be looking for first dibs on the profits of the company and options for a smooth exit.

 In this article, we take a high-level look at preference vs ordinary shares and examine the material differences between these two share classes.